cryptape/ckb-discovery/README.md

 4. start marci service

-If you want to run a dialer, run `docker build . -t ckb-discovery && docker run --name ckb-discovery -e MQTT_URL="mqtt://127.0.0.1:1883" -d ckb-discovery`
+If you want to run a dialer, run `docker build . -t ckb-discovery && docker run --restart always --name ckb-discovery -e MQTT_URL="mqtt://54.255.71.126:1883" -d ckb-discovery`

 Remember to replace `127.0.0.1` with the data center ip.